 At the Committee, the judge alleged among other things that his non-renewal constituted interference with his independence as a judge, and that the absence of an appeal from its decision violated his right to an effective remedy.
 The Committee rejected the first argument as inadmissible on the basis that the judge had failed to substantiate that his non-appointment was exclusively based on the controversial judgments, and not on the other objective criteria in the ranking system.
-As he had failed to establish any violation in the judicial council process, the Committee found his complaint of lack of appeal also inadmissible.
+As he had failed to establish any violation in the judicial council process, the Committee found his complaint of lack of appeal also inadmissible.270

-In a case that came before the Inter-American Court of Human Rights, during a period of political instability in Ecuador the Congress removed all judges of the Supreme Court, the Electoral Tribunal and the Constitutional Tribunal, within a period of 14 days.
-The judges were not provided with any opportunity to challenge the decision, collectively or individually, whether prior to or after the mass dismissal.
-The only grounds presented were "accusations of alleged acts of corruption or the alleged politicization of the judges" which were presented "in a broad and generic manner".
-The Inter-American Court found the Congressional resolution to have been "the result of a political alliance that was intended to create a Supreme Court sympathetic to the political majority existing at that time and to impede criminal proceedings against the acting president and a former president."
-It emphasized that the dismissal resolution was not based "on an exclusive assessment of specific factual evidence".
-The Inter-
+In a case that came before the Inter-American Court of Human Rights, during a period of political instability in Ecuador the Congress removed all judges of the Supreme Court, the Electoral Tribunal and the Constitutional Tribunal, within a period of 14 days.271 The judges were not provided with any opportunity to challenge the decision, collectively or individually, whether prior to or after the mass dismissal.
+The only grounds presented were "accusations of alleged acts of corruption or the alleged politicization of the judges" which were appeal under other articles, or other standards, such as the UNBP Judiciary.